 Top SAT/ACT tips and strategies

 Sure, you can pay for test prep services, but you can also prepare on your own, often for free or inexpensively.
 You can buy books of complete past tests, and taking them may help you determine your test-taking weaknesses.
 For example, if you struggled with the essay portion on a practice test, you can focus your test prep on drafting an outline and writing under time constraints.

-Official practice tests like the PSAT and PLAN (for the SAT and ACT, respectively) can also help you gauge your performance on the real deals.
-You typically take these tests sophomore or junior year of high school.
+Taking practice tests on your own or with a test prep class can also help you gauge your performance on the real deals. (or Taking the the PSAT, official practice test for the SAT, will also give you a sense of how you'll do on the SAT.
 (The PSAT is doubly important, as it’s the National Merit Scholarship Qualifying Test too!)
 The results of these tests aren’t shared with your prospective colleges either, so you have nothing to lose by taking them.

 But the best way to prepare for the ACT, Kappler says, is to simply be a good student.
 “Pay attention in class and take the right kinds of classes.”
 Okay, maybe easier said than done, but if you’ve been staying on top of your school work (or you’re committed to doing better), you’re already in a good position for taking the test.
 Kappler’s other tips include taking timed practice tests, getting a good night’s sleep, and eating breakfast the day of the test.
 That way, “you’re well rested and well fed and not sitting there grumpy.”